najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 - **VGG16**
   VGG16 is a classic convolutional neural network architecture that gained popularity due to its simplicity.
 It has 16 weight layers and is known for its uniform architecture, using small 3x3 convolutional filters.

+  -**After fine-tuning and adjusting hyperparameters:**

   - ROC Curve:
      ![6](https://github.com/najwanaamane/Ethnicity-Recognition-with-Facial-Features/assets/86806375/a52522d5-b971-4b6a-9074-09410ac27184)